Manishpandey07/hms/README.md

 # hms
-This my first project in spring boot hospital managment system .
+This is my first project in spring boot hospital managment system .